 The market, then, is not simply an array, but a highly complex, interacting latticework of exchanges.
 In primitive societies, exchanges are all barter or direct exchange.
 Two people trade two directly useful goods, such as horses for cows or Mickey Mantles for Babe Ruths.
 But as a society develops, a step-by-step process of mutual benefit creates a situation in which one or two broadly useful and valuable commodities are chosen on the market as a medium of indirect exchange.
 This money-commodity, generally but not always gold or silver, is then demanded not only for its own sake, but even more to facilitate a re-exchange for another desired commodity.
 It is much easier to pay steelworkers not in steel bars, but in money, with which the workers can then buy whatever they desire.
 They are willing to accept money because they know from experience and insight that everyone else in the society will also accept that money in payment.

 The modern, almost infinite latticework of exchanges, the market, is made possible by the use of money.
-Each person engages in specialization, or a division of labor, producing what he or she is best at.
+Each person engages in specialization, or a division of labour, producing what he or she is best at.
 Production begins with natural resources, and then various forms of machines and capital goods, until finally, goods are sold to the consumer.
-At each stage of production from natural resource to consumer good, money is voluntarily exchanged for capital goods, labor services, and land resources.
+At each stage of production from natural resource to consumer good, money is voluntarily exchanged for capital goods, labour services, and land resources.
 At each step of the way, terms of exchanges, or prices, are determined by the voluntary interactions of suppliers and demanders.
 This market is “free” because choices, at each step, are made freely and voluntarily.

 The free market and the free price system make goods from around the world available to consumers.
 The free market also gives the largest possible scope to entrepreneurs, who risk capital to allocate resources so as to satisfy the future desires of the mass of consumers as efficiently as possible.
 Saving and investment can then develop capital goods and increase the productivity and wages of workers, thereby increasing their standard of living.
 The free competitive market also rewards and stimulates technological innovation that allows the innovator to get a head start in satisfying consumer wants in new and creative ways.